sinch/ios-call-your-twitter-friends/README.md

 }
 ```

-Here, all we do is request Twitter permissions once the "continue" button is clicked.
-If there are multiple Twitter accounts on the same device, we just default to the first one.
-We pass the Twitter account as a sender for a segue so we can use it later on to request a list of people who the user follows.
+Here, all we do is request Twitter permissions once you click the "Continue" button.
+If there are multiple Twitter accounts on the same device, we default to the first one.
+We pass the Twitter account as a sender for a segue so we can use it later on to request a list of people whom the user follows.

 Now, locate `prepareForSegue:sender:`.
 We'll need to set the user's Twitter account, so let's add some code to do that: